vimpunk/rc/README.md

 Rc has two main selling points.

-One, both pointer types are *non* atomic (saving some of the associated overhead).
+One, both pointer types are *non* atomic (saving some of the associated overhead)--and thus *not* thread safe!

 Second, both pointer types (`rc` and`weak_rc`) are the size of the architecture's word size (i.e. equal to `sizeof(void*)`.
 Besides saving space, this allows rc pointers to be passed